Foreign relations of Israel: New Zealand

 New Zealand was one of the four Commonwealth nations to vote in favour of the 1947 UN partition resolution.
 Since then, most New Zealand governments have been supportive of Israel.
 After 53 years of full diplomatic relations, the Israeli Embassy in Wellington closed in 2004 due to $5.4 million in cost-cuts by the Israeli Foreign Ministry.
 It was speculated that trade with Arab countries were a major factor.
 In June 2004, the New Zealand Government criticized Israel's policy of bulldozing Palestinian homes and donated $534,000 to aid homeless Palestinians.
 At one time there were four missions in the South Pacific area in Canberra, Sydney, Wellington and Suva in Fiji.
 Following the closure, only Canberra remained open, which was responsible for New Zealand-Israeli Relations.
 In 2009, the Israel Foreign Ministry announced the reopening of the embassy in Wellington.

 In mid-2004, two suspected Mossad agents were jailed for three months and paid a $35,000 fine for trying on false grounds to obtain a New Zealand passport.
 High-level visits between the two countries were cancelled, visa restrictions imposed for Israeli officials, and an expected visit to New Zealand by Israeli president Moshe Katsav was cancelled.
 More than a year later, Israel apologized and New Zealand Prime Minister Helen Clark announced that it was time to resume friendly diplomatic relations with Israel.

+Niue

+Diplomatic relations between Israel and Niue were established on August 3, 2023.